-Vos Tulp has been an academic adviser for ECpE at Iowa State for four years.
-Prior to being an adviser here, she was an instructor at Des Moines Area Community College.
+Vos Tulp has been an academic advisor for ECpE at Iowa State for four years.
+Prior to being an advisor here, she was an instructor at Des Moines Area Community College.
 Vos Tulp has been working with students for about 20 years.

 The group was founded as a way to bring together a group of women* willing to engage in personal and professional development, to create an environment where those individuals were comfortable sharing their personal viewpoints and experiences.